staticagesolutions/selfhosting/README.md

 # selfhosting
-resources for self-hosting services using VMs, ontainers, and ansible
+resources for self-hosting services using VMs, containers, and ansible